Fast Unbiased Sampling of Networks with Given Expected Degrees and Strengths

 \subsection{Unweighted networks}

-The proposed algorithm samples networks as efficiently as the MH method, while as accurately as the BF method (Fig.~\ref{fig:result_unweighted}).
-For the CPU time, CPU time for the proposed method is 10---1000 times less than that for the BF method and grows linearly with respect to the number of edges (Fig.~\ref{fig:result_unweighted}A).
-The networks sampled by all the methods preserve the prescribed degree sequence comparably well (Fig.~\ref{fig:result_unweighted}B for three representative networks).
-Quantitatively, the mean squared errors of the logarithmic degrees---defined as $N^{-1}\sum_{i=1}^N [\log(k_i+1) - \log(\hat k_i + 1)]^2$ for the degree $\hat k_i$ of a sampled network---are all comparable, 0.109$\pm$0.073, 0.109$\pm$0.073, and 0.109$\pm$0.072 for the BF, MH, and the proposed methods, respectively.
-Lastly, while the MH algorithm produces a rich-club structure substantially stronger than that for the BF, the profile for the proposed method matches that for the unbiased network ensembles (Fig.~\ref{fig:result_unweighted}C).
+The FastMaxEnt algorithm samples networks as efficiently as the MH method while being as accurate as the BF method (Fig.~\ref{fig:result_unweighted}).
+For CPU time, the FastMaxEnt method is 10--100 times faster than the BF method and grows linearly with respect to the number of edges (Fig.~\ref{fig:result_unweighted}A).
+The networks sampled by all methods preserve the prescribed degree sequence comparably well (Fig.~\ref{fig:result_unweighted}B for three representative networks).
+Quantitatively, the mean squared errors of the logarithmic degrees---defined as $N^{-1}\sum_{i=1}^N [\log(k_i+1) - \log(\hat k_i + 1)]^2$ for the degree $\hat k_i$ of a sampled network---are all comparable: 0.109$\pm$0.073, 0.109$\pm$0.073, and 0.109$\pm$0.072 for the BF, MH, and FastMaxEnt methods, respectively.
+Lastly, while the MH algorithm produces a rich-club structure substantially stronger than that of the BF, the profile for the FastMaxEnt method matches that of the unbiased network ensembles (Fig.~\ref{fig:result_unweighted}C).